 You will be asked to swallow effervescent granules (gas forming crystals) to create gas in your stomach for a better look at your stomach.

-You will be asked to drink at least one cup of liquid barium (white thick fluid) while the imaging physician watches the flow of that material with a fluoroscope (an X-ray unit combined with a television screen).
+You will be asked to drink at least one cup of liquid barium (thick, white fluid) while the imaging physician watches the flow of that material with a fluoroscope (an X-ray unit combined with a television screen).

 The imaging physician will ask you to turn in different positions while taking pictures of your stomach and small bowel.